 So to wrap up, yes, it is possible to run BOGO deals in WooCommerce.

-Remember BOGO is just one part of Advanced Coupons, if you want to see what else Advanced Coupons has to offer, just head over to the pricing and features page for a full rundown.
+Remember, BOGO is just one part of Advanced Coupons; if you want to see what else Advanced Coupons offers, head over to the pricing and features page for a full rundown.